Nandhanravi9268/Employee-Payroll-Database/README.md

-# Employee-Payroll-Database
+# Intern ID : CITS4511

-A MySQL database project used to manage employee details, salaries, departments, and payroll records.
-It helps store and organize payroll information efficiently using relational database concepts.
+Employee Payroll Database is a MySQL-based project designed to manage employee details, salary information, and payroll records efficiently.
+It uses relational database concepts to store and organize payroll data.